A total of 52,009 cases were reported today, marking an increase of almost 3,000 cases since yesterday.

-There have been 320,594 people with a confirmed positive test result over the past seven days – an increase of 17 per cent compared to the previous week.
+Latest figures show there have been 372,603 people with a confirmed positive test result over the past 7 days - an increase of 18 per cent compared to the previous week.

 Join our new commenting forum